Guide

 • Let coats cure: don’t scrub freshly painted walls for at least 2 weeks.

-• Bathrooms/Kitchens: use moisture-resistant lines and good extraction.
+• Bathrooms & kitchens: use moisture-resistant lines and good extraction.

 FAQ